 Use your browser back button (or click "Change Prescription or Site") to get back to the prescription table.
-Deselect the existing specified wind direction sectors and select the new ones.
+Deselect the existing specified wind direction sectors by clicking on them and then select the new sectors.
 Run the new prescription.

 d) Has anything changed?
 Are there more suitable hours for your burn?